 All amounts on these financial statements are presented in Canadian dollars which is the functional currency of the Company.

-The accounting policies set out below have been applied consistently to all years presented in these financial statements.
+The accounting policies set out below have been applied consistently to all years presented in these financial statements a) Significant accounting judgments, estimates, and assumptions

 3. SIGNIFICANT ACCOUNTING POLICIES